The Insider Guide to Increasing Your Email Subscribers

 - Prominent, widespread placement of your subscription form is key.

-Today, 3.9 billion users around the world are using email, 293.6 billion emails are sent every day, and just about half of consumers indicate they want to receive promotional emails from brands they like.
+Today, 4 billion users around the world are using email.
+300 billion emails are sent every day.
+Many consumers indicate they want to receive promotional emails from brands they like.

 Email is also the first thing people do online every day — before they check the news, go on social media, or start work.